How to Make a Hoop Greenhouse

 • Four 1-by-2-by-12-inch landscape stakes

-• 10 1 1⁄2″ galvanized tube straps
+• 10 1 1⁄2-inch galvanized tube straps

-• Eight 3″ exterior wood screws
+• Eight 3-inch exterior wood screws

-• Eight 4″ exterior wood screws
+• Eight 4-inch exterior wood screws

-• 20 1″ wood screws
+• 20 1-inch wood screws

-• 10-by-25-foot piece of 3-6 mil plastic sheeting (Plastic sheeting comes in thicknesses rated by mil — that’s one-thousandth of an inch, or the width of a human hair.)
+• 10-by-25-foot piece of 3-6 mil plastic sheeting (plastic sheeting comes in thicknesses rated by mil — that’s one-thousandth of an inch, or the width of a human hair.)

-• 8 feet of 1-by-2-inch furring strip or lath.
-(Other straight and thin outdoor materials can work, too.)
+• 8 feet of 1-by-2-inch furring strip or lath (other straight and thin outdoor materials can work too.)

-• 50′ roll of black 3⁄4″ poly pipe (1⁄2” PVC pipe also works.)
+• 50-foot roll of 3/4-inch poly pipe (1/2-inch PVC pipe also works)

 1. Pick a flat and sunny location for your hoop greenhouse.
 Measure a 4-by-8-foot rectangular area.
 Prepare the ground for planting by digging up the soil and raking it.

 2. Place a two-by-four vertically on each of the two long sides of the garden bed.
 Saw the remaining two-by-four in half, and lay down those two pieces on the short sides of the bed.
 Overlap the corners connecting the rectangle.
 Make corners square and sides parallel.
+Next, attach each corner using two 4-inch screws.

 7. Lash furring strip or lath onto the bottom of the hoops with twine.